 Completed OMI complaints were assessed for the source of the complaint.
-One anonymous complaint was resolved this quarter.
+No anonymous complaints were resolved this quarter.
+However, one anonymous complaint was resolved during the eighth quarter.
 That complaint was investigated thoroughly and completely.
 The city is judged to be in operational compliance with task 48.

-Status: Primary: In Compliance Auditor's Eighth Quarterly Report September, 1999 Public Management Resources San Antonio, Texas Secondary: In Compliance Operational: In Compliance
+Status: Primary: In Compliance Auditor's Ninth Quarterly Report January, 2000 Public Management Resources San Antonio, Texas Secondary: In Compliance Operational: In Compliance